tlhunter/consumer-centric-api-design/README.md

 probably have a dedicated page in the book itself.
 Content submitted in this manner will be given the once over by yours-truly to ensure consistency in writing style.

+Of course, any contributions made to this book will give me (and whatever publisher I go with) non-exclusive rights to do whatever we want with it.
+Sorry, legal stuff.

 ## Installing LaTeX

 If you use OS X, there's a convenient package you can install called [MacTeX](https://tug.org/mactex/).